 In this case, the program progress bar may be hidden under the window.

 There are also sections on the Ubuntu screen that show the progress of the event.

-The icons may show a line that is not easily noticed.
+The icons may show a line that is not easily noticed because the bar is moving slowly.

 Click on the icon for more information!